Nitrokey/nitrokey-pro-hardware/README.md

     cryptostick.brd:  PCB design
     library:          schematic library
     module:           footprint modules for PCB
-    gerber:           Gerber files of the PCB
+    fabrication:      Gerber files of the PCB
     datasheet:        Datasheets of parts

 Note that files under datasheet directory is copyrighted by vendors.